-For overlapping imagery, files earlier in the list will be laid on top.
-For best results, make sure all input files have the same resolution.
+When providing multiple, overlapping images, files earlier in the list will be given preference.
+For best results, make sure all input files have the same meters-per-pixel resolution.
 Otherwise, the final resolution of the tileset might be too low for the highest resolution input or too high for the lowest resolution input.

 Below is a full list of command line options to configure the tiler.

 ||Display version number.|